localstack/docs/content/en/user-guide/aws/ses/index.md

 Simple Email Service (SES) is an emailing service that can be integrated with other cloud-based services.
 It provides API to facilitate email templating, sending bulk emails and more.

-LocalStack supports SES v1 in the Community edition, while the Pro edition also supports SES v2 and SMTP integration.
+LocalStack supports SES v1 in the Community image, while SES v2 and SMTP integration is supported in the Pro image.
-The full list of supported APIs can be found on the API coverage pages: [SES v1](https://docs.localstack.cloud/references/coverage/coverage_ses/) and [SES v2](https://docs.localstack.cloud/references/coverage/coverage_sesv2/)
+The supported APIs are available on the API coverage page for [SES v1](https://docs.localstack.cloud/references/coverage/coverage_ses/) and [SES v2](https://docs.localstack.cloud/references/coverage/coverage_sesv2/).

 ## Getting Started